 John Keane founded HOPE Community project in 2010 after visiting Haiti shortly after the devastating earthquake that left hundreds of thousands of children homeless.
 Having 8 children and 3 grandchildren of his own, John felt a special burden to use his business and personal resources to help strengthen families and communities in Haiti in order to prevent children from becoming “economic” orphans.
 John’s passion became helping the most vulnerable families stay together and encouraging extended families and communities to care for the children among them.
 John is committed, through HOPE, to helping to provide at-risk families with a viable alternative to institutionalizing their children.

-Les has been the Executive Director of the Hope Community Project since the beginning of 2010.
-He provides organizational oversight in Haiti and in the States.
-Les has seen first hand the often devastating effects on children and their families when the children are separated and are housed in orphanages.
+Les has been with Hope Community Project since the beginning of 2010.
+He has seen first hand the often devastating effects on children and their families when the children are separated and are housed in orphanages.
 He has dedicated his life work to helping families in Haiti not only survive, but to thrive as a family.
 He and his wife Helen have five children and seven grandchildren

 Luke and Julie Brouwer